Giving someone you trust the authority to help you make decisions

 You can also give special permission for your attorney to make decisions about life-saving treatment.

-An LPA for financial decisions can cover things such as:
+An LPA for financial affairs can cover things such as:

 - Buying and selling property